KQM-git/HSRNews/readme.md

 To provide a better gaming experience, the Crew will constantly make adjustments and improve the game and fix known issues.

+### Known Issues

+■2026/09/15

+- It is a known issue that the character "Aventurine • Waveflair (Elation: Quantum)" does not use the Elation Skill "All In!
+To Summer's Blaze" normally under specific circumstances.
+This issue will be fixed in Version 4.6.

 ### Game Updates and Improvements Overview

 ■2026/09/13